LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-The clarity of mind necessary to fulfill your purpose may be developed through emotional regulation.
+Freedom from delusion may be obtained through emotional regulation.